saeedNW/node.js-grpc/README.md

 - **project 02**:

-  This directory contains a simple product management product which is developed in order to increase the level of understanding of how to create a connection between a **gRPC service** and a **node.js** application and how to send and receive requests between two system.
+  This directory contains a simple product management project which is developed in order to increase the level of understanding of how to create a connection between a **gRPC service** and a **node.js** application and how to send and receive requests between two system.